Bachelor of Science in Interior Design

 Interior Design majors must see an advisor to prepare a Graduation Plan which outlines course sequence.
 Some major classes will require that this plan be presented on the first day of classes.
 See department office (Burk Hall 329) for information to include in the advising folder.
-Students who wish credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from their advisor and the department chair.
+Students who wish credits earned at another institution to be accepted in lieu of courses offered for the major at San Francisco State must obtain acceptance from their advisor and the department chair.

 All major courses (core and elective) must be passed with a letter grade of C– or better.
 CR/NC is not allowed.